 A: If you forgot to upload an item to your application, or you have a new item to be added to your application, you can use the Document Uploader feature.
 If you are trying to upload a transcript or other restricted document, please send your request with the attachment to firstname.lastname@example.org.
 This email goes to the main Graduate and Professional Admissions office, and they have access to add documents to your application.

 Q: How can I check the status of my application?

 A: In order to check the status of your application, please visit your Applicant Center.
 This website will list all the items that have been received and which items are incomplete.
 Once you log into the Applicant Center, click “Show more information on status” and “Show status of required items.”
 When a final decision is made on an application, the status will also be updated automatically.

-A. The Graduate and Professional Admissions Office manages the new application; therefore, we ask that students contact them directly with all technical questions.
+A: The Graduate and Professional Admissions Office manages the graduate application; therefore, we ask that students contact them directly with all technical questions.
 Please click on the link above to access their contact information.

-A. The Graduate and Professional Admissions webpage provides helpful information and answers to many common application questions.
-We encourage you to check their Frequently Asked Questions page if you have further questions regarding the application!
+A: The Graduate and Professional Admissions webpage provides helpful information and answers to many common application questions.
+We encourage you to check their Steps to apply if you have further questions regarding the application!